 Dampness, rot and infestation

 Repair category 1

-Notes There was evidence of wood boring insect infestation to the timbers within the roof space.
-This can be treated by a timber/specialist contractor.
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

 Repair category 2

-Notes The chimney stack appears to be constructed of original materials and general deterioration is noted.
-Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Notes No significant defects evident, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

-Roofing including roof space Repair category 2 Notes The roof structure appears to be constructed of original materials and moss growth is noted.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space Repair category 2 Notes No significant defects noted, however, concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/ replacement costs.
-There is evidence of wood boring insect infestation to the timbers within the roof space.
-See 'Dampness, rot and infestation' section above.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+Damp staining is noted to areas of sarking board adjacent to the chimney stack within the roof space, although I was unable to test this area with a moisture meter.
+I am advised by the seller that this area was recently checked and repaired as necessary by a roofing contractor.